Hugh Dillon

 Hugh Dillon (born May 31, 1963) is a Canadian singer, actor, and television producer.
 The lead vocalist of the rock bands Headstones and Hugh Dillon Redemption Choir, his acting roles include Albert Manning in Degrassi: The Next Generation, Mike Sweeney in Durham County, Ed Lane in Flashpoint, Nick in Left 4 Dead 2, Duncan Sinclair in X Company, Donnie Haskell in Yellowstone, and Ian Ferguson in Mayor of Kingstown.
 He is also a co-creator, executive producer, and series regular of the Paramount+ series Mayor of Kingstown.

 Early life

 Dillon was born and grew up in Kingston, Ontario.
-Dillon grew up living on the same street as future NHL star Doug Gilmour and played hockey with him on the frozen swamp in their neighbourhood.
+Dillon grew up living on the same street as future NHL star Doug Gilmour and played hockey with him in their neighbourhood.
 Dillon also played hockey with Paul Langlois, future guitarist of The Tragically Hip.
 Dillon attended the Kingston Collegiate and Vocational Institute at the same time that David Usher, and members of The Tragically Hip such as Gord Downie attended the school.
 After high school, Dillon briefly attended Queen's University and lived in London, England, before moving to Toronto.
 As of 2017, he divides his time between there and Los Angeles.